-How to fit rim tape correctly
+How to fit rim tape correctly for perfect tubeless performance.

 How to fit tubeless rim tape.
 Make your tubeless ready rims airtight with our easy to follow guide from the tubeless master Alistair Vines.